 Aloe Vera Juice

-For ages Aloe vera plant has been known for it’s anti–inflammatory and wound healing properties.
-To no surprise, many naturopathic doctors advise taking Aloe vera juice to help healing bladder lining and reduce inflammation, especially after acute infections.
+For ages, Aloe vera plant has been known for it’s anti–inflammatory and wound healing properties.
+To no surprise, many naturopathic doctors advise taking Aloe vera juice to help to heal bladder lining and reduce inflammation, especially after acute infections.

 You can choose to drink Aloe vera juice or take capsules.
 Capsules have more potency and definitely easier to manage during the weeks of therapy.

 Bladder health supplements containing Aloe vera (least expensive per serving first):

 The bioflavonoid quercetin is a naturally occurring substance that has anti-inflammatory and anti-oxidant properties.
 It is present in seeds, citrus fruits, olive oil, tea, and red wine.